UnasZole/bible-scraper/README.md

 - `./run.sh help scraper-list` : list the available embedded scrapers.
 - `./run.sh help scraper-help -s <ScraperName>` : Get information about this scraper, and if it requires any additional inputs. \
 You can also specify additional inputs within this help command to check if they are valid, and get more specific help if available.
-For example `scraper-help -s GenericHtml -i TheoPlace`.
+For example `scraper-help -s Generic -i TheoPlace`.
 - `./run.sh scrape` : Fetch and convert a remote bible.
 This command has many parameters :
   - `-s <ScraperName>` to specify the scraper, and `-i <input>` to specify scraper inputs (repeated if several)
   - `-b <osisBook> -c <chapterNb>` to specify the passage of the bible to extract, or `--fullBible` if you want to extract the complete bible.